UladzimirKulakou/TwoPageApp/README.md

 # Description

 Two pages application based on UICollectionView  with a list of images.
-●    It works like SpringBoard 7x10 items (add 2 pt between images) on iPhone with horizontal pagination.
-●    The top bar contain two buttons: “+” and “Reload All”.
-●    On “+” button add a new image to the end of the list.
-●    “Reload All” function remove all existing images and load 140 new.
-●    Images are rounded with corner radius = 7.
+●    On the first screan based input text field and the button "Next".
+Push this button, the next screen opens in which the search result is displayed in the form of a collection. (search with the method https://unsplash.com/documentation#search-photos)

 # Technologies